DartCat25/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### glint_translucent
-The enchant glint in translucent blocks (like stained glass) in world when graphics setting is `Fabolous!`.
+The enchant glint on translucent blocks (like stained glass) in world when graphics setting is `Fabolous!`.

 <img src="images/rendertype_glint_translucent.png" width=200>